Fberbari/AAQuad-Evolution/README.md

 What is this project ?

 	The AAQuad-Evolution is a flight computer I've built to control a Quadcopter.
+Flight is something of a passion of mine and this long running project has been a great opportunity to keep implementing some cool things I learn as I progress in my schooling and career.
-	It is NOT autonomous and requires pilot input to operate, the computer only takes care of continued stabilisation in flight.
+	It is currently not autonomous and requires pilot input to operate, the computer currently only takes care of continued stabilisation in flight.
-	It includes Hardware design of a custom PCB, all the C code that runs on the Atmega328pb processor and a PID test framework which can be used to tune the algorithm to different mechanical constructions.
+	It includes Hardware design of a custom PCB, all the C code that runs on the Atmega328pb processor and simulink simulations used to design and tune the pid algorithms.
-	It is a remake of the Original AAQuad project, which was written in C++.
-That project became unmanageable due to poor design, testing and implementation.
+	It is the successor of the Original AAQuad project.
+That project became unmanageable due to poor design and testing practices.

 Directories

 	- All C code is contained in the src directory with the exception of main.c which is in the root directory.
-	- The schematics folder contains the KiCad design files for the current PCB aswell as some PDF's of the schematics and layout.
+	- The PCB folder contains the KiCad design files and some pictures of the finished PCBs.
-	- The PidTests folder contains a simulation framework I built in C to test the PID algorithms aswell as a physical analysis of my Quadcopter.
-	- The UnitTests folder contains the source code for all unit tests performed.
-These are run by ceedling which is managed by the project.yml file in the root directory.
+	- The MatlabModel folder contains the simulink models for the quadcopter.
 	- The design folder contains some notes and ideas about the problems posed and their solutions aswell as little plans of execution.
 	- the Stimuli folder contains stimulus test cases used to test the external and pin-change interrupts to ensure proper operation of the PilotInstructions module.

-User instructions

-	Operation mode

-		- In operation mode, the quad is flying, or ready to fly.
-This mode is indicated by a flashing green LED on the circuit board.
-		The following controls are available in operation mode :
-		- The pilot uses the aileron stick to control rotation in the y axis.
-Each position of the stick is matched to a specific angle, which the computer will attempt to achieve.
-The default position maps to level.
-		- The pilot uses the elevator stick to control rotation in the x axis.
-Each position of the stick is matched to a specific angle, which the computer will attempt to achieve.
-The default position maps to level.
-		- The pilot uses the rudder stick to control rotation speed in the z axis. each position of the stick matches to a specific angular velocity (in degrees / s) which the computer will attempt to achieve.The default position maps to 0 degrees/ second.
-		- The pilot uses the throttle stick to control the average power of the 4 motors (as of right now, there are no sensors on board to aid in this process)

-	Calibration mode

-		- There exists a mode in which the sensors recalibrate themselves in an effort to eliminate all systematic error.
-To enter this mode, the pilot must place his throttle stick to maximum before plugging in the battery.
-		- To indicate successfull entering of Calibration mode, a single green LED will be solid on the circuit board.
-		- While the green LED is solid, the pilot should ensure that the quad is in a level position and is not moving in any axis.
-He should also ensure that all sticks on his radio, except throttle, are at their default position and that there is no trim on any channel.
-		- Once the above step is complete, the pilot should lower his throttle stick back to 0.
-After a slight delay, the green LED will begin flashing, indicating that the calibration was successfully saved and that the quad has transitioned to Operation mode.
+Progression

+	- The current state of the project is one where I am converting the matlab pid models into C code and integrating that with the rest of the modules.
+	- The drivers for the IMU, ultrasonic distance sensor, PWM chip and receiver for the newest itteration of the PCB are completed and have all been tested.
+	- Because the integration is not complete at this time, the code on the master branch will currently not be able to fly the newest AAQUAD.
+	- The last working version can be seen at this commit https://github.com/Fberbari/AAQuad-Evolution/tree/36f1a275297e55dd9b30459dbdbe85f911d86360.
+Everything ran on the version 2 hardware.
+At that time, the flight computer could keep the quadcopter relatively stable in hover, but had trouble steering the aircraft.These problems are being delt with with the updated PID algorithms.

 ## Developer: Anthony Berbari